jiwon-seattle/My-Daily-Journal/README.md

 ## Development

-This site provides platform for a user to write journals.
+This site provides a platform for a user to write journals.

 1. Web app asks a user to allow share user's location information by giving pop-up.
 A user accepts it.
-1. A user is able to write journal.
+1. A user is able to write a journal.
-2. When a user clicks `Generate` button, the journal is saved to database.
+2. When a user clicks the `Generate` button, the journal is saved to the database.
-3. Daily weather information automatically is fetched via Weather API and saved to database.
+3. Daily weather information automatically is fetched via Weather API and saved to the database.
-4. When a user clicks `PAST MY JOURNALS`, previous written journals are listed by date in ascending order.
+4. When a user clicks `PAST MY JOURNALS`, previously written journals are listed by date in ascending order.
 5. Different weather image is displayed per a weather condition.
 6. When a user clicks `WRITE TODAY'S JOURNAL`, writing section is back.
-7. A user is able to navigate developer's contact pages by clicking icons in the footer section.
+7. A user is able to navigate the developer's contact pages by clicking icons in the footer section.

 <img src="website/img/website.png" width="700px" height="350px" />